vrubleg/soundkeeper/ReadMe.txt

 - W is waiting time between sounds if L is set.
 Use to enable periodic sound.
 - T is transition or fading time.
 Default: 0.1 second.
 Applicable for: Sine, Noise.

+Known issue: streaming audio prevents automatic sleep mode on Windows 11.
+To counter that, you can use these switches:
+- "SleepL" to make Sound Keeper sleeping when current user session is locked.
+- "SleepD" to make Sound Keeper sleeping when monitor is turned off.
+- "SleepLD" to make Sound Keeper sleeping in both cases.

 Examples:
 - SoundKeeperZeroAll.exe generates zero amplitude stream on all enabled audio outputs.
 - SoundKeeperAll.exe generates default inaudible stream on all enabled audio outputs.